schroederw/reason/README.md

 - Lower LCD Row shows the mapped record button function
 - Pan:      no functions
 - Insert:   Rotaries = Compressor and Gate Settings
-- EQ:       diverse master section settings
+- EQ:       no functions
-- FX Send:
+- FX Send:  Rotaries = Master FX Return Level + Mute On/Off

 #### Known Issues
 - The Record Buttons are not working, because the 'Record Arm' command is not remotable (=not supported by Reason)